Words by Jimmy Hurlston

 From Swettenham Stud we took these thoroughbreds out to see what they were really made of.
 We drove through some proper Australian countryside through hills and sweeping bends to hairpins and debris dodging.
 The diversity of road allowed for the car to really flex its muscles.
 The torque of the monstrous V12 on its way out of turns was exhilarating.
 The feel of the AWD correcting any loss of traction was a handling delight.
 Looking in the back to see a passenger was like pinching yourself when you think you are dreaming.
 How could a car this fast and this powerful still be able to take passengers? it just doesn’t seem right.

 After a long drive giving the car everything we could, we stopped for an amazing lunch at the picturesque Mitchleton Wines Vineyard.
-Starting with a delicious entrée of pumpkin doughnuts served on chevre mousse with pickled chilli and finishing with some locally sourced Kilmore lamb backstrap
+Starting with a delicious entrée of pumpkin doughnuts served on chevre mousse with pickled chilli and finishing with some locally sourced Kilmore lamb backstrap cooked to perfection.

 If lunch was not enough Cat from Rodwell Communications had organised a Spring Racing fashion show from the team at Harrold’s.
 From the polish and class of Derby Day’s black and white to the fun and frolick of Melbourne Cup Day there were some amazing examples of what to kit up with over the next week.